IsoLinearCHiP/docs/get-started/permissions.md

 # Permissions

-This guide will allow you to understand how `pREST` to understand and manage your table's permission management and how you can tailor it to your needs by using the  `prest.toml` file.&#x20;
+This guide will allow you to understand how `pREST`'s access control works and how to manage your table's permissions and how you can tailor them to your needs by using the `prest.toml` file.

 ## Restrict mode